guihome-diaz/training/docker/docker_training.md

 * Docker setup: Windows 11 with WSL2, docker desktop v4.3.2 (72729) | docker cli v20.10.11

-## Finished Code
-Finished code is attached to each applicable lecture throughout the course.

-If you get stuck at any point you can download the code and compare it against yours with a diff tool like Diffchecker or VSCode's built-in comparison tool.

 ## Diagrams
 The [diagrams](./diagrams.zip) shown in the course are attached as a zip file.
 * Download the file and extract it somewhere on your computer.